 ABOUT THE PROJECT

-Identified as S 98th St, Old Cheney – ‘A’ St, Lincoln, the proposed project would pave approximately 3.0 miles of South 98th Street between Old Cheney Road and ‘A’ Street in Lancaster County.
+Identified as S 98th St, Old Cheney – ‘A’ St, Lincoln, the proposed federal-aid transportation improvement project would pave approximately 3.0 miles of South 98th Street between Old Cheney Road and ‘A’ Street in Lancaster County.
 The project would also construct a roundabout intersection at the future junction of South Street and South 98th Street.
+Since the initial public information meeting held in November 2021, the preliminary design has been updated to now include turn lanes for two roadways between Van Dorn Street and ‘A’ Street: Rattlesnake Road and Falls Branch Road.
 Construction may begin and/or end approximately 500 feet ahead of or beyond the actual project limits and 200 feet along major crossroads to accommodate transitioning the pavement.

 Proposed improvements would include minor grading, new pavement, and new shoulders for the entire length of this project.
 The intersection for a future junction at South Street and South 98th Street would be constructed as a single-lane roundabout and include major grading.
-Additional work may include culvert improvement at spot locations.
+The intersection at Rattlesnake Road would be located west of South 98th Street approximately 1,000 feet north of Van Dorn Street and include turn lanes.
+The intersection at Falls Branch Road would be located west of South 98th Street approximately 1,480 feet south of ‘A’ Street and include turn lanes.
 Existing driveways and intersections would be reconstructed.
-Construction could begin as early as spring of 2023 and be completed by the fall of 2023.
-Construction scheduling would be coordinated with the planned construction project on South 98th Street north of ‘A’ Street and is subject to change
+Construction could begin as early as spring of 2024 and be completed by the fall of 2024.

-The proposed project would require the acquisition of additional property rights, which could include new right-of-way (ROW), control of access (CA), permanent easements (PE), and/or temporary easements (TE).
-If your property is impacted by this project, you will be contacted by a representative once the design footprint has been established.
-Access to adjacent properties would be maintained during construction but may be limited at times due to phasing requirements.
+Access to adjacent properties would be maintained during construction but may be limited at times due to construction activities.
 Some phases of the project would require detouring South 98th Street traffic during construction of the intersection improvements and new pavement; a designated detour would be provided utilizing Old Cheney Road to 112th Street and ‘A’ Street back to South 98th Street.
 Other phases may be constructed under traffic with lane closures controlled with appropriate traffic control devices and practices.

-Potential impacts to environmental resources would be evaluated as the proposed project design progresses.
-These resources include, but are not limited to, environmental justice/civil rights, cultural resources, historic properties, publicly owned recreation properties (Section 4(f)), endangered and threatened species, hazardous materials, water quality, and other water resources, including wetlands.
+Potential impacts to environmental resources are being evaluated prior to project final design.
+These resources include, but are not limited to, environmental justice/civil rights, cultural resources, historic properties, publicly owned recreation properties (Section 4(f)), endangered and threatened species, hazardous materials, water quality, and other water resources, including wetlands and channels.
 There may be minor impacts to Section 4(f) resources, such as the MoPac Trail and Charles L. Warner Trailhead, but access would be maintained during construction.

-Scroll plot/Aerial View of Project Area: View Plot
+Scroll plot/Aerial View of Project Area for November 18, 2021, Public Meeting: View Plot

 Alternative Intersections: Roundabouts and how they work